CCali93/fuzzer/README.txt

 ======================================================================================================

 1. Install request and lxml libraries for python
+2. On the command line change directories to the home directory of the fuzzer program
-2. Run the program on command line: python fuzz.py [discover | test] url OPTIONS
+3. Run the program on command line: python fuzz.py [discover | test] url OPTIONS